rajeshr264/bolt-beginner-hands-on-lab/07-writing-plans/README.md

     Successful on 1 node: localhost:2222
     Ran on 1 node in 0.62 seconds
     ```
-3. View the plan that uses the write task: `modules/exercise7/plans/writeread.pp`:
+3. We are going to run this task using the `run_task` plan-function in the following plan: `modules/exercise7/plans/writeread.pp`.

     ```puppet
     plan exercise7::writeread (